elkingarcia11/transaction-tracker-python/README.md

 ## Features

-- Easily manage transactions from command line: Add, update, delete, and retrieve transactions in a MongoDB database.
+- Easily manage transactions from command line: Add, update, delete, and retrieve transactions in a MongoDB or Cloud Firestore database.
-- Prevent duplicate postings: Communicate with the MongoDB database to avoid duplicate transactions.
+- Prevent duplicate postings: Communicate with the MongoDB or Cloud Firestore database to avoid duplicate transactions.
 - Efficient tracking: Track and manage posted transactions for better financial management.

-### Upcoming Features
-- Cloud Firestore functionality once we migrate the local database to the Google Cloud Platform
 ### Screenshot

 ![Program Snippet](./image.png)